Delray Beach, Florida: Climate

 Delray Beach has hot and humid summers.
-High summertime temperatures range from 87 to 93 °F with low temperatures around 75–78 °F. Winters are warm, with a marked drier season.
-Ordinarily wintertime high temperatures are typically in the range of 74–83 °F and low temperatures 57–65 °F. However, when occasional cold fronts hit South Florida, daytime high temperatures may only reach the low or mid 60s (°F).
+High summertime temperatures range from 87 to 93 °F with low temperatures falling to around 75–78 °F. Winters are warm and constitute a marked drier season.
+Ordinarily, wintertime high temperatures are in the range of 74–83 °F and low temperatures are between 57 and 65 °F. However, when occasional cold fronts hit South Florida, daytime high temperatures may only reach the low or mid 60s (°F).
 Overnight lows during these brief periods can sink into the 40s.
-These cold fronts do not typically last more than a day or two and only occur several times each winter.
-Its near sea-level elevation, coastal location, position above the Tropic of Cancer, and proximity to the Gulf Stream shapes its climate.
+These cold fronts do not typically last more than a day or two and only occur a few times each winter.
+Delray Beach's near sea-level elevation, coastal location, position above the Tropic of Cancer, and proximity to the Gulf Stream shapes its climate.
 Hurricane season officially runs from June 1 through November 30, although hurricanes can develop outside those dates.
 The most likely time for hurricane activity is during the peak of the Cape Verde season, which is mid-August through the end of September.
-Delray Beach has received direct or near direct hits from hurricanes in 1903, 1906, 1928, 1947, 1949, 1964, 1965, 1979, 1992, 1999, 2004, and 2005.
+Delray Beach has received direct or near-direct hits from hurricanes in 1903, 1906, 1928, 1947, 1949, 1964, 1965, 1979, 1992, 1999, 2004, and 2005.